 Standard dual compression straps with buckles run over the bottom compartment.
 Close to them, you have dual attachment loops with buckles.

-On the bottom, you have a separate pocket which contains yet another holster which you can use to carry any object like a tent or a pad.
+On the bottom, you have a separate pocket that contains yet another holster which you can use to carry any object like a tent or a pad.

 Dual compression straps are on the sides of the pack, the upper straps are with buckles.